Smeks-ops/CutSession/README.md

 # CutSession

-A backend app for scheduling sessions with vendors
+A brief description of what this project does and who it's for